Why Become a Nurse in Ohio

 Nursing is a growing, high-demand profession that plays a critical role in advancing our country’s health care system.
 So, if you’re looking for a career that offers economic stability and job security, you’ll find it with nursing.

-In fact, the U.S. Bureau of Labor Statistics predicts that registered nurse employment will grow by 15% between 2016 and 2026, with the annual mean wage for nurses in Ohio at $63,960 (as of May 2016).
+In fact, the U.S. Bureau of Labor Statistics predicts that registered nurse employment will grow by 7 percent from 2019 to 2029, with the annual mean wage for nurses in Ohio at$69,750 (as of May 2020).
 And where Cincinnati, Cleveland, and Columbus are concerned, you’ll find a great place to pursue health care employment.
 Each city is home to leading hospital networks, such as Cleveland Clinic, TriHealth, Mercy Health, Cincinnati Children’s Hospital Medical Center, and OhioHealth, all of which seem to have a consistent need for BSN-educated nurses.

 Overall, nursing is a vital profession, and there’s never been a better time enter the field.
 Contact our admissions team to learn more about why you should become a nurse, and how our 16-month ABSN program can help you accelerate into the profession.